 It can be difficult living with an Oxycontin addiction.
 Struggling with such an addiction can be life consuming.
 The alcohol and drug rehab center at Cirque Lodge Is here to help.
-Cirque Lodge is a private and exclusive Oxycontin addiction treatment program in the mountains of Sundance Utah.
-We specialized in providing the finest experience available in prescription drug treatment.
-Call 1-877-997-3422, for effective addiction treatment and drug rehab help for you or your loved one.
+Cirque Lodge is a private and exclusive facility in the mountains of Sundance Utah.
+We specialize in providing the finest experience available in prescription drug treatment.
+Call 1-877-997-3422, for effective oxycontin addiction treatment for you or your loved one.

 Oxycontin abuse and addiction is a fairly new problem facing Americans.
 Oxycontin® is a brand name for the pain reliever oxycodone (an opioid) and hydrochloride.
 It is a fairly new drug which was approved by the FDA in 1995.
 This drug, available by prescription only, is mainly used to relieve severe, chronic pain usually associated with injuries, arthritis, bursitis and cancer.
 It helps relieve pain by blocking the pain messengers sent to the brain and by releasing dopamine, a chemical that the body produces to relax or cause feeling of euphoria.
 Because of this, Oxycontin addiction is becoming more common because of its misuse.
 The tablets have become a favorable pain reliever because of its time-release capsules.
 This drug is only taken every twelve hours, instead of other pain relievers that are taken every three to six hours.
 Oxycodone hydrochloride is prescribed to decrease pain, and help to improve function and mobility.
-If you or a loved one is suffering from an abuse of this drug, please call the drug rehab program at Cirque Lodge today for immediate assistance.
-Our toll-free number is 1-877-997-3422.
+What was not anticipated was the numbers of individuals that would become addicted to this medication, or the need of a drug rehab program to address this dependence.

 Oxycontin is classified as an Opioid